looi-wh/HintOfGreenCSS/README.md

 As of **November 2025**, this theme has been updated to support the latest version of Jellyfin.

 ## Compatibility
 - Tested on **Chrome**, **Firefox**, **Safari**, and common Jellyfin applications
 - Compatible with **Jellyfin 10.11.2** and later

 ## Features
 - Inspired by the palette of a well-known community theme, with its own unique twist
-- Subtle green accents used sparingly for a clean, modern look
-- Improved layout and responsiveness for mobile devices
 - Looks especially good with **backdrops enabled**
+- Designed with support for IAmParadox27's Media Bar plugin

-> Note: Earlier experimental color and video playback variations have been removed or refined to keep the experience consistent and lightweight.
+> Note: Earlier theme color and video playback variations have been removed or refined to keep the experience consistent and lightweight.
+There are plans to add colour theming in the near future.

 ## Installation
 There will be two channels, one stable and one nightly.
 It is always ideal to use the stable version if you are deploying to a large amount of people.
 But if you like to be risky, feel free to use the nightly version.
 I will merge nightly into stable once I feel the nightly version is performing well enough.